 Once an applicant has a minimum of 18 credit hours in the content area they may apply for fall admission.
 In this case, the admitted student can begin the MAT program in the fall and continue to complete the 6 missing content credits, which will be counted as elective courses for the program.
 Due to the structure and sequencing of the MAT classes, this offer cannot be extended to summer applicants.

 - Official transcripts showing a cumulative GPA of 3.00 or higher in prior college-level coursework.
 If you have attended multiple universities, the total GPA across all institutions must be above a 3.0.
 If you are unsure, please use a GPA calculator to make sure that you have met the minimum requirement.
+If you are a residency teacher with less than a 3.0 GPA, please refer to Pathways to Practice for licensure.

 - Because of the ongoing COVID-19 pandemic and related health, economic, and social challenges, GRE test scores are waived for applicants applying for all graduate programs in the College of Education for the 2021-2022 admissions cycle.
 Read more about this decision.